The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 Scenario 2: Home Already at Neighborhood Price Ceiling

-Why it matters: If comparable homes in your area max out at $650,000, spending $200,000 to create a $750,000 home means buyers simply won't pay the premium.
+Follow the 30% rule strictly.
+If comparable homes in your area max out at $650,000, spending $200,000 to create a $750,000 home means buyers simply won't pay the premium.

 - Example: $550,000 Logan Square two-flat, neighborhood ceiling $675,000

-- Smart budget: $125,000 maximum (bringing home to $675,000)
+- Smart budget: $125,000 maximum — bringing home to $675,000

-- Reality check: Spending $250,000 creates $800,000 home, but no buyers at that price
+- Reality check: Spending $250,000 creates an $800,000 home, but no buyers exist at that price

 - Better approach: Renovate smartly to reach ceiling, bank the savings

-- Chicago insight: Know your neighborhood's true ceiling through recent sales
+- Chicago insight: Know your neighborhood's true ceiling through recent sales — not Zillow estimates

 Scenario 3: Investment Property or Rental

-Why it matters: ROI calculations must account for rental income vs. renovation costs.
+Follow the 30% rule — or be even stricter (20–25%).
+ROI calculations must account for rental income vs. renovation costs.
 Tenants won't pay premium rent for luxury finishes.

 - Example: $400,000 Albany Park rental generating $2,400/month

-- Smart budget: $80,000-100,000 (20-25%) on durable, tenant-proof updates
+- Smart budget: $80,000–$100,000 (20–25%) on durable, functional updates

 - Avoid: High-end finishes tenants won't maintain, designer features that don't boost rent